astropy/pyvo/docs/dal/index.rst

 providing a simple spatial cross-matching capability.
 More sophisticated distributed cross-matching capabilities are possible by orchestrating a distributed query across multiple TAP services.

-Unlike the other services, this one works with tables queryable by an sql-ish language called *ADQL* instead of predefined search constraints.

 .. doctest-remote-data::